Table of Contents

 Speed and efficiency are key essences of white glove delivery, allowing your customers to receive their orders as early as possible.
 This also positively impacts your on-time delivery rate.

 More damage-free deliveries

 With white glove delivery, extra care and attention are paid during the entire process of handling, shipping, delivering, unloading, unpacking, and setting up the product.
 This significantly reduces the chance of damages in transit or during handling; damages that can be extremely costly since they’re high-value items.

 Improved customer experience

 In white glove delivery, the top priority is customer satisfaction.
-Since you’re ensuring that customers receive their shipment exactly when they need it and with a high level of care, it minimizes the risk of shipping delays and damages, thus enhancing their overall experience.
-Plus, a few extra touches such as product assembly, installation, or dismantling further help to personalize the shipping experience for each customer.
+Since you’re ensuring that customers receive their shipment exactly when they need it and with a high level of care, it minimises the risk of shipping delays and damages, thus enhancing their overall experience.
+Plus, a few extra touches such as product assembly, installation, or dismantling further help to personalise the shipping experience for each customer.

 White glove delivery gives your customers the assurance that their goods will arrive safely and on time.
 It helps to address their biggest purchasing anxieties, making them more likely to convert.
 This subsequently contributes to a growth in revenue because customers are converting more and paying extra.